Connector SDK - Build Custom Connectors

 Besides Connector SDK, we offer native connectors and development programs that cover a wide range of ELT use cases.
 For a better understanding of what best fits your needs, see the sections below.

-The following table summarizes the key differences between connectors built in our By Request program, using a Cloud Function, and using Connector SDK:
+The following table summarizes the key differences between connectors built in our By Request program and using Connector SDK:

 Connector SDK vs. Partner-Built connectors